Evil-with-angel-morality/Virus_py/README.md

 First send the folder (Virus) to your target and tell it to run the script (start virus .py).
 And wait for her to cry! :)

 Note that you must send or open the contents of the folder (Virus) without change.

+# What if our goal is not Python?

+Go to the folder code (start virus .py) and in line 24 of this code change this os.startfile ("b.py") to this code os.startfile ("X .exe")
+And you have to change the folder (b.py) to the .exe file and rename it to X.
+And convert the file (start virus .py) to a file (S.exe).

+The next way

+Go to the folder code (start virus .py) and delete on line 24 Delete the folder (b.py)
+Convert the folder (start virus .py) to a file (S.exe).
+(This will reduce the virus power)